Gpialla/SmoothPerturbationsTSAA/README.md

 ### Adaptions required

 You should consider changing the [root_dir](main.py#L44) variable.
-This variable specifies the folder where is the UEA/UCR archive and all the weights of InceptionTime.
+This variable specifies the folder where the UEA/UCR archive and all the weights of InceptionTime are located.
 Both are necesary to run the code.

 ### Run the experiments